calimarkus/JDStatusBarNotification/README.md

 ### 2.0.0

 Big release.
 Many bugfixes, expanded public API, new features.
 Modernized outdated codebase - more or less a full rewrite.
 This is a breaking API release.
-Old code using this library won't compile without any changes after upgrading.
+Existing code using previous versions of this library will require some adjustments.
-Those changes should be pretty easy to make though - mostly new naming.
+Those adjustments should be simple though - mostly new API naming.

 New features:

-- A pill shaped layout (the legacy layout is still available as "full width", the half height layout is gone)
+- A pill shaped layout (original layout available as "full-width" layout)
 - Drag-to-dismiss + general support for user interaction on the notification
 - Easy progress bar animation through public API
 - Custom view presentation